edeoliveira/Mailster/README.txt

 - Correctly set the JAVA_HOME variable in the batch launch file (named Mailster.bat for Windows systems and Mailster.sh for Linux).

+- If you do get a 'No server JVM at ...' error at startup please install a full JDK or remove the -server command line option in the startup script.

+- If you get an OutOfMemory exception please change the value (256) in the startup script with a value compatible with your available memory for the following parameters : -Xms256m -Xmx256m

 INSTALLATION NOTES for Linux

 You will need to install xulrunner which is downloadable